Skip to content

 Jute clothing

-In addition to the well-known sacks, there are also numerous other products that come from the fiber of the Corchorus tree.
-Historically, in the 17th century, it was ropes and even sails that Europeans produced from the Indian fiber.
+In addition to the well-known sacks, there are also numerous other products made from the fiber of the Corchorus tree.
+Historically, in the 17th century, Europeans made ropes and even sails from the Indian fiber.
 In India itself, it was mostly a raw material for the clothing of the rural population.
 The sustainable fashion from jute even managed a comeback in the present, but rather as a niche product.
 In addition to the already mentioned advantages from an ecological point of view, there are definitely practical reasons to try out jute clothing.
 The properties such as tear resistance, stability and not least the heat-storing ability of the natural material, offer some reasons to just try it once.

 More and more stores in trendy neighborhoods of big cities are also discovering that clothing made from natural fibers is much more than a legacy of the hippie movement.
 Even if you don't live in a lively neighborhood in Vienna or Berlin, you can order just about anything online, from dresses to t-shirts, made with jute fibers.